 Bryce Heckman was born in Midland, TX and grew up in Houston.
-Before earning a creative writing degree from Colorado Christian University in 2013, he studied film at The University of Texas.
-His short fiction has appeared or is forthcoming in Flash Fiction Online, Mystery Magazine, and Tales to Terrify, among other places (see Published Works for a complete listing).
-Currently, he lives with his amazing wife and canine beast in Houston.
+Before earning a creative writing degree from Colorado Christian University in 2013, he studied exercise science at The University of Alabama and film at The University of Texas.
+His short fiction has appeared in Flash Fiction Online, Mystery Magazine, and Tales to Terrify, among other places (see Published Works for a complete listing).
+Currently, he lives with his amazing wife and daughter in Houston.
 Follow him on Twitter @BHeckmanWriter.

 Favorite Books & Why:

 - The Stand, by Stephen King – This epic story kept me turning pages as a teen with joy, wonder, and fear.
 King has a way of creating complex and realistic characters by using the right background detail or internal thought that really speaks to me.
-How does he know that about us mere humans?
-I often think.
-Then his way of pushing characters to their limits makes for fascinating and powerful stories with emotional resonance.
-And let’s not forget King’s voice, that narrator sitting around the campfire just telling us what we’re scared to know–what we need to know.
+He pushes characters to their limits, crafting powerful moments with emotional resonance.
+And let’s not forget King’s voice, that narrator sitting around the campfire, telling us what we’re afraid to know–what we need to know.

-- Hard-Boiled Wonderland and the End of the World, by Haruki Murakami – Along with almost everything else Murakami has written, what I like most about his work is the journey of living with his characters.
-Sharing meals and drinks with them in an un-real world made real.
-Then arriving at the end a new person.
-The speculative elements he inserts without explanation into his literary brand of fiction–because that’s just the way things are–taught me a lot about writing spec. fiction.
-Finally, the simplicity and musicality of his prose is unmatched.
+- The Wild Sheep Chase, by Haruki Murakami – What I like most about Murakami’s work is the journey of living with his characters, sharing meals and drinks with them in an un-real world made real, then arriving at the end a new person.
+Also, the simplicity and musicality of his prose is unmatched.
 He could describe a rusty toilet and I’d still be under his trance.
 The Wild Sheep Chase was modeled after a Raymond Chandler novel, and it was the first book I read that combined literary magic realism with a mystery/thriller.
 Much of his work follows this format and is crime-adjacent.